Hand-Forged Nails & Studs: Traditional Fixings for Doors and Furniture

 Cast Iron Pyramid Door Stud Pewter

-What are Decorative Clavos?
+What Are Decorative Clavos?

 Hand Forged Rustic Door Stud Clavos